carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/Cluster Creation and Performance Testing in VirtualBox.md

 sudo mount 192.168.0.1:/shared /shared
 ```

 To check if everything went fine, just show the content of the folder.
-The file `ciao_mondo.txt` should appear.
+The file `hello_world.txt` should appear.
 ```
 ls /shared
 ```